makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 <div id="answer"></div>
 ```

 If the user is in Incognito mode, the element answer should have the text `Yes`.
-Otherwise it should be `No`.
+Otherwise, it should be `No`.

 ### Testing on Chrome